 Deana Peck is a retired partner with Quarles & Brady.
-Since retiring from the firm in 2008, after 33 years of practice, Ms. Peck served as Director of the Trial Advocacy Program at Arizona State University’s Sandra Day O’Connor College of Law from 2011 through 2014, and she serves as an arbitrator for the Financial Industry Regulatory Authority (FINRA).
+Since retiring from the firm in 2008, after 33 years of practice, Ms. Peck served as Director of the Trial Advocacy Program at Arizona State University’s Sandra Day O’Connor College of Law from 2011 through 2014.
+Currently, she is a Panelist on the American Arbitration Association National Roster of Arbitrators, and she also serves as an arbitrator for the Financial Industry Regulatory Authority (FINRA).
 While with the firm, her practice focused on commercial litigation, including antitrust and trade regulation, securities and civil racketeering litigation.
 As a seasoned litigator, she developed broad experience in case management, discovery and motion practice, and handled evidentiary hearings in court and in arbitrations.
 Ms. Peck also advised business clients on antitrust matters in a non-litigation context.
 Examples of her litigation experience while with the firm include:

 - Representation of a national retailer in concurrent state attorney general investigations of potential antitrust violations related to gasoline distribution and pricing practices;